peterWSU109/ThermalPi/README.md

 ### Hardware Tie-ins

-The current build has code for various hardware components toggled via GPIO pins:
+The current build has code for various hardware components toggled via GPIO pins, It requres two scripts to run at Pi start up:

 1) GPIO 11 and GPIO 4 toggle a relay to allow for single push button on/off, see [pi_power_button explanation](https://github.com/peterWSU109/ThermalPi/blob/59b25400a38b9f8c12cb0b1cb150e04c7f70e910/Pi_Power_Button_Explanation.jpg)
 2) GPIO 23 toggles a relay that activates the screen backlight (The team directly soldered a relay to short circuit a backlight switch)